Welcome to Walkabout Creek Discovery Centre—the bush in Brisbane's backyard

 To ensure you have the best experience, numbers are limited and bookings are essential.
-Check out our latest holiday activity calendar for details or phone (07) 3512 2300.
-Hope to see you soon at Walkabout Creek Discovery Centre.
+Contact us on (07) 3164 3600.
+We hope to see you soon at Walkabout Creek Discovery Centre.

 Photo: Anna Osetroff, Queensland Government.

 The Connect with Nature schools program features environmental education activities run in the south-east region (including the option of a visit to the Wildlife Centre with some activities).

 The program is designed to suit the Australian school curriculum and gives students the opportunity to experience Queensland's natural environment and cultural heritage through ranger-guided activities that are engaging and inquiry-based.

 The Walkabout Creek Conference and Wedding Centre provides a unique and secluded setting for conferences, functions and weddings.
 Contact the Walkabout Creek Conference and Wedding Centre for more information.